-The effects of trauma live within the cells of the body.
-When a person experiences a traumatic event, or a history of complex trauma, often they will suppress the emotions they experience during the trauma in order to not become overwhelmed.
-Journaling your feelings about your trauma is an excellent way to release the emotions from the body and help you come to a greater sense of well-being.
+The effects of trauma live within the cells of our bodies.
+When we experience one or multiple traumas, we often suppress related emotions to avoid becoming overwhelmed.
+However, journaling about trauma is an excellent way to release this negativity from the body and mind, thus providing a greater sense of well-being.

 What Is Journaling?

-Journaling, or expressive writing, is simply writing down your thoughts and feelings about a specific event, series of events, or interactions that you have had.
-Journaling for mental health is a perfect practice for those who have suffered from PTSD or complex trauma because it allows for you to process your emotions without inhibition and without fear of judgment.
-It gives you a place to say what is often unsayable.
+Journaling or expressive writing means jotting down your thoughts and feelings about a specific event, series of events, or interactions.
+Journaling for mental health is a perfect practice for those with post-traumatic stress disorder (PTSD) or complex trauma because they have a space to process emotions without inhibition and fear of judgment.
+Writing gives survivors a place to say what is often unsayable.

 Benefits of PTSD Journaling